Free Pattern: Cozy Mittens You’ll Love to Knit

 My good friend Carlee from Styled To Sparkle was kind enough to model these mittens for me.
 I met this gorgeous, multi-talented lady at a blogging event and we instantly hit it off.
-Her blog, Styled To Sparkle is all about life and style for the real girl – which totally appeals to me.
+Her blog, Styled To Sparkle is all about life and style for the real girl – which I just love.
 She writes about food, makeup, travel, home decor, and my very favourite topic – wine!
-So check out her blog and subscribe – your life will be changed!
+So, go check it out.
+I know that you’ll love her.

 Materials:

-Here is what you will need to make these warm cable knit mittens:
+You will need the following supplies to make these warm knit mittens:

 4.5 stitches, 6 rows = 1″ in stockinette stitch.